Orange County, CA · Charleston, SC

 Lindsey is a veterinary dental hygienist with two decades of experience cleaning teeth — calmly, by hand, without putting pets under.
 She built her practice around one idea: most dogs and cats don't need anesthesia for a meticulous cleaning.
 They need someone who knows what they're doing and the patience to take ten minutes longer.

-A licensed DVM is on site at every appointment and examines each patient first.
-If your pet needs something that genuinely requires anesthesia — a fractured tooth, deep extractions — you'll know in the first few minutes and pay only the $29 exam fee.
+Every appointment starts with Lindsey's assessment.
+If your pet needs something that truly requires anesthesia — a fractured tooth, deep extractions, active infection — you'll know in the first few minutes and pay only the $29 exam fee.
+She refers you to a trusted veterinarian rather than attempt a partial clean.
+(Orange County appointments are held at Irvine Lake Forest Animal Hospital, where a licensed DVM is also on site.)

 20+